Salt Shaker (song)

-"Salt Shaker" is a crunk song released by rap group Ying Yang Twins featuring Lil Jon & the East Side Boyz.
+"Salt Shaker" is a song by American hip-hop group Ying Yang Twins featuring Lil Jon & the East Side Boyz.
 It was released on their third studio album, Me & My Brother (2003).
 It was produced by Lil Jon with guitars played by Craig Love.
 The song reached the top 10 in the United States, peaking at number 9.

 In the United States, "Salt Shaker" became the biggest hit of the Ying Yang Twins' career, debuting in the top 10 at number 9 on February 14, 2004, and staying there for two weeks.
 In Australia, the song was released as a double A-side CD single with "Naggin'".

 The official remix featured Lil Jon & the East Side Boyz, Murphy Lee, Fat Joe and Juvenile.
-There is an official extended remix of the above artists and additional verses by Fatman Scoop, Jacki-O, B.G., and Pitbull.
+There is an official extended 2004 remix of the above artists and additional verses by Fatman Scoop, Jacki-O, B.G., and Pitbull.
 There is also a remix on DJ Drama's Gangsta Grillz X with Big Boi and Snoop Dogg.
 Later, it was re-played in 2020 on 98-PXYz.